To initialise the SDK, there are pre-requisites:

 Proxy

-If your test app connects through a proxy provide the Uri like this
+If your test app connects through a proxy, provide the URI:

 new ComapiConfig().apiConfiguration(new APIConfig()